thatsddr/slack-news/README.md

 >This app is not published as an API nor a slack app.
 However, if you have a token or know how to obtain one, the app is running at this link: neutral-news.herokuapp.com.

 ## Installation

-If you want to install this app locally, these are the steps you need to foolow:

 Prerequisites: python3.8 (probably works with python3.9 as well) and pip3.

+If you want to install this app locally, these are the steps you need to follow:

 1. Download the app and install the requirements with these commands:
    ```